anilmainali/MS-EXCEL/Getting-Started.md

 # Introduction of MS Excel
 # Download
 # MS Excel Interface
-# How To Do Calculations
+# How To Do Simple Calculations
 ## Addition
 ## Substraction
 ## Multiplication